feathersjs/docs/authorization/bundled-hooks.md

 ## restrictToRoles

 `restrictToRoles` is meant to be used as a **before** hook.
 It only allows the user to retrieve resources that are owned by them or protected by certain roles.
 It will return a _Forbidden_ error without the proper permissions.
-It can be used on `get`, `create`, `update`, `patch` or `remove` methods.
+It can be used on `all` methods.

 ```js
 const hooks = require('feathers-authentication').hooks;